UmassJin/Leetcode/Design/OS_concepts/Design_Search_Engine.md

 * If we are not at the end of any doclist go to step 4.

 Sort the documents that have matched by rank and return the top k.

+#### 5. Design Thought
+1. Create the index by going through the documents
+2. Answering the search queries using the index we created.
+3. ranking, classification, compression, and duplicate detection mechanisms.

+##### A. Create the index

 ##### Reference: